flownative/flow-redis-sentinel/README.md

 ## Tests

-You can adjust the host used in the functional tests using the environmenr variable `REDIS_HOST`;
+You can adjust the host used in the functional tests using the environment variable `REDIS_HOST`;

 ## Credits